qarmin/czkawka/instructions/Compilation.md

 <!-- First you need to install Visual C++ components from Visual Studio installer - https://visualstudio.microsoft.com/downloads/
 Next install Rust from site https://rustup.rs/
-After that the latest GTK 3 runtime must be installed from https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases
+After that the latest GTK 4 runtime must be installed from(not available yet for GTK 4) https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases
 -->

 ### Docker